Dear Colleague,

 IMPPC2023 (Bursa) expanded this vision with 87 keynote speakers and 41 companies and was defined by the Opening Lecture of Prof. Craig C. Mello, whose discovery of RNA interference directly connected fundamental biology to modern RNAi-based agricultural technologies.

-Building on this accelerating legacy, IMPPC2026 will take place on May 17–21, 2026, at the Kremlin Palace Hotel, Antalya, co-organized by Ankara University and leading institutions of the Republic of Türkiye, Ministry of Agriculture and Forestry, including the General Directorate of Agricultural Research and Policies, the General Directorate of Food and Control, and the Department of Training and Publication.
+Building on this accelerating legacy, IMPPC2026 will take place on May 17–21, 2026, at the Limak Limra Hotel, Antalya, co-organized by Ankara University and leading institutions of the Republic of Türkiye, Ministry of Agriculture and Forestry, including the General Directorate of Agricultural Research and Policies, the General Directorate of Food and Control, and the Department of Training and Publication.

 IMPPC2026 will convene more than one hundred keynote and invited speakers, senior regulators, policy-makers, and industry leaders, forming one of the most comprehensive global gatherings ever assembled in molecular plant protection.
 The scientific backbone of the congress is reinforced by three Nobel Laureates, whose discoveries define modern molecular biology: